dummylabs/thewatchman/README.md

  - `parse_config` (optional, default=false)
  - `chunk_size` (optional, default is 3500 or whatever specified in `configuration.yaml`)

-If `create_file` or `send_notification` service pafameters were not set, they are `true` by default.
+If `create_file` or `send_notification` flags were not set, they are `true` by default.
 The parameter `service` allows sending report text via notification service of choice.
 Along with `data` and `chunk_size` it overrides settings from `configuration.yaml` file.

-`parse_config` forces watchman to parse Home Assistant configuration files to gather entity and services information.
-Usually this is not required as watchman will automatically re-parse files once Home Assistant tries to reload configuration.
+`parse_config` forces watchman to parse Home Assistant configuration files and rebuild entity and services list.
+Usually this is not required as watchman will automatically parse files once Home Assistant restarts or tries to reload its configuration.
-Also see [Advanced usage examples](https://github.com/dummylabs/thewatchman#additional-notification-service-parameters-in-adwatchmanaudit-event) section at the bottom of this document.
+Also see [Advanced usage examples](https://github.com/dummylabs/thewatchman#advanced-usage-examples) section at the bottom of this document.

 ### Call service from Home Assistant UI
 ![service example](./images/service_example.png)